datalad/datalad/paper.md

 A testament of this is [datasets.datalad.org](http://datasets.datalad.org), created as the project's initial goal to provide a data distribution with unified access to already available public data archives in neuroscience, such as [crcns.org](http://crcns.org) and [openfmri.org](http://openfmri.org).
 It is curated by the DataLad team, and provides, at the time of publication, streamlined access to over 250 TBs of data across a wide range of projects and archives in a fully modularized way.

-**"Re-executable" annotation of changes.**
+**Re-executable annotation of changes.**
-Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the principle of "reusability" of the FAIR principles [@FAIR2016].
+Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the principle of reusability of the FAIR principles [@FAIR2016].
 Git captures provenance with annotations of file changes, where changes are typically represented by a patch (an exact difference between two versions that could be applied to another version of the text file), and a Git commit message (a freeform, human-readable text description of the introduced changes).
 Unlike changes to text documents or source code, which are typically done "manually", data manipulations are most often performed by software.
 DataLad exploits this fact and enables automated annotation of changes which result from running an external command.
 DataLad creates a commit message which does not only include a human-readable summary, but also a human- and machine-readable record of the command invocation which introduced the changes.
-This allows for the data "change" to be re-executed to either verify that results reproduce, or to apply such a "change" to a completely different state, irrespective of the quality of the human-made commit message.
+This allows for the data change to be re-executed to either verify that results reproduce, or to apply such a change to a completely different state, irrespective of the quality of the human-made commit message.

 <!--AW:removed the sentence below as YOH suggested
 Such annotation is not sufficient to introduce changes by following the description, if they cannot be completely represented by such a patch. -->